 The tech essentials

 - Make sure you have your Canvas Course set up adequately.
-Using The Montclair Syllabus which should be pre-loaded into Canvas will help, but also review expectations at Canvas Universal Guidelines and take advantage of the Canvas checklist created by ITDS.
-The checklist will help ensure you have a good handle on the most essential elements of Canvas.
+Using The Montclair Syllabus which should be pre-loaded into Canvas will help.
+See MSU online teaching preparation checklist.

 - MSU Zoom Etiquette: Let’s raise the expectations together, across the University.
 Web page version.
 Also found on Canvas Commons.

 - Load and publish assignments as they are ready for students to access.
-Be sure you have checked all due dates for consistency and that they are clearly scheduled through Canvas so students know when they are due.
+Check due dates for consistency.

 - Students need clear instructions on how to access, complete, and submit all assignments.
 Provide a step-by-step list or record a short video demonstrating how they should complete each assignment.